August 05, 2018

 This may seem like something to just do the morning of, but trust me it makes the morning so much smoother if you are able to just get up and go instead of having to stop for gas and food before hand.

 Just go for it!
 You can plan the best you can, but honestly this is supposed to be fun so get up early, hop in the car, turn your GPS and your favorite song on and hit the road.
+Once your trip is over, use our beautiful Travel Map of North America to pin your favorite destinations.

 Comments will be approved before showing up.